laurenemarcus/blog/README.md

 ------------
 The Blogg app allows a user to add, edit, and delete blog posts.
 Users may also add, edit, and delete comments.

-This app demonstrates usage of Ruby on Rails, ActiveRecord, and Postgres.
+This app demonstrates usage of Ruby on Rails, ActiveRecord, Postgres, FactoryGirl, and Devise.

+The live version of this app can be found at: http://limitless-journey-5969.herokuapp.com/